 Lion’s Mane Mushroom

 The lion’s mane mushroom is one of the few, which primarily has benefits for cognitive performance.
-It is particularly useful for people with some type of brain-trauma and the depression caused by these incidents.
-One study showed that lion’s mane could combat symptoms of anxiety and decrease feelings of depression.
+One study showed that lion’s mane could combat symptoms of uneasiness and decrease feelings of low mood.
 In another study, researchers confirmed potential for lion’s mane to prevent some aspects of cognitive decline.

 Perhaps the most promising of the lion’s mane benefits is for increasing nerve-growth factor (NGF) in regions of the brain, such as the hippocampus.
 This increased nerve-growth can be helpful for mood, but also learning and memory formation.